revloc02/dndMarkdown/colver-5e-homebrew.md

 ## Medicine and Healer

-These rules make the Medicine skill, the Healer's Kit, and the Healer Feat more useful.
+These rules make the Medicine skill, the Healer’s Kit, and the Healer Feat more useful.

 ### Medicine Skill

 Here are the uses of the Medicine Skill:
 * Diagnose an illnesses, this is typically a role playing check (RAW).
-* As an action, a Medicine check, DC 10 + Exhaustion Level, will stabilize a dying character (HBR).
+* As an action, a Medicine check, DC 10 + Exhaustion Level, will **stabilize** a dying character thus granting them 1 hp (HBR).
-* As an action, a Medicine check, DC 15 + Exhaustion Level, and one use of a Healer's Kit, will heal 1d4 hit points during a short rest on a character once per short rest (HBR).
-* As an action, a Medicine check, DC 20 + Exhaustion Level, will remove one extra level of Exhaustion during a long rest from a character once per long rest (HBR).
 * Evaluate others wounds, this is typically a role playing check (HBR).
 * Examine corpses in order determine the cause of death, this is typically a role playing check (HBR).
 * Provide long-term care to poisoned or diseased creatures.
-When a poisoned or diseased creature is cared for by someone proficient in the Medicine skill (see _Downtime: Recuperating,_ PHB, p.
+When a poisoned or diseased creature is cared for by someone proficient in the Medicine skill (see _Downtime: Recuperating_, PHB, p.
 187), they make their recuperation saving throws with advantage (HBR).

 ### Healer’s Kit

-Here are the uses of a Healer's Kit:
+Here are the uses of a Healer’s Kit:
-* As an action, you can expend one use of the kit to stabilize a creature that has 0 hit points, without needing to make a Medicine check (RAW).
+* As an action, you can expend one use of a Healer’s Kit to **stabilize** a creature that has dropped to 0 hit points, without needing to make a Medicine check (RAW).
+* As an action, one use of a Healer’s Kit, and a Medicine check, DC 15 + Exhaustion Level, will heal 1d4 hit points during a short rest on a character once per short rest (HBR).
+* As an action, one use of a Healer’s Kit, and a Medicine check, DC 23 + Exhaustion Level, will remove one extra level of Exhaustion during a long rest from a character once per long rest (HBR).
-* If you expend one use of a healer’s kit to treat a poisoned or diseased creature (see _Downtime: Recuperating,_ PHB p, 187), they make their recuperation saving throw with advantage (HBR).
+* If you expend one use of a Healer’s Kit to treat a poisoned or diseased creature (see _Downtime: Recuperating_, PHB p, 187), they make their recuperation saving throw with advantage (HBR).

 ### Healer Feat

 You are an able physician, allowing you to mend wounds quickly and get your allies back in the fight.
 You gain the following benefits:
 * You have advantage on all Medicine checks (HBR).
-* When you use a healer’s kit to stabilize a dying creature, that creature also regains 1d6+4 hit points (HBR).
+* When you use a Healer’s Kit to **stabilize** a dying creature, that creature also regains 1d6+4 hit points (HBR).
-* As an action, you can spend one use of a healer’s kit to tend to a creature and restore 1d6 + 4 hit points to it, plus additional hit points equal to the creature’s maximum number of Hit Dice.
+* As an action, you can spend one use of a Healer’s Kit to tend to a creature and restore 1d6 + 4 hit points to it, plus additional hit points equal to the creature’s maximum number of Hit Dice.
 The creature can’t regain hit points from this feat again until it finishes a short or long rest (RAW).

 \columnbreak